Here are the top Institutional holders of Helmerich & Payne Inc. (HP) shares

-Helmerich & Payne Inc. (NYSE: HP) is -28.42% lower on its value in year-to-date trading and has touched a low of $30.17 and a high of $53.76 in the current 52-week trading range.
+Helmerich & Payne Inc. (NYSE: HP) is -30.41% lower on its value in year-to-date trading and has touched a low of $30.17 and a high of $53.76 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The HP stock was last observed hovering at around $34.86 in the last trading session, with the day’s gains setting it 0.17% off its average median price target of $45.00 for the next 12 months.
-It is also 46.11% off the consensus price target high of $65.00 offered by 20 analysts, but current levels are -6.15% lower than the price target low of $33.00 for the same period.
+The HP stock was last observed hovering at around $35.26 in the last trading session, with the day’s loss setting it -1.2% off its average median price target of $44.50 for the next 12 months.
+It is also 47.6% off the consensus price target high of $65.00 offered by 21 analysts, but current levels are -3.21% lower than the price target low of $33.00 for the same period.

 Sponsored

-The stock witnessed a 10.89% gain in the last 1 month and extending the period to 3 months gives it a -12.26%, and is 10.44% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.47% over the week and 3.87% over the month.
+The stock witnessed a 8.13% gain in the last 1 month and extending the period to 3 months gives it a -3.32%, and is -2.29% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.12% over the week and 4.05% over the month.

 Helmerich & Payne Inc. (HP) Analyst Forecasts